Immersed Virtual Element Methods for Elliptic Interface Problems in Two Dimensions: Introduction

 One remarkable advantage of using the proposed method is to recover the optimal convergence for solving $H(\curl)$ interface problems on unfitted meshes.
 The $\bfH(\curl)$ equations are sensitive to the conformity of the approximated spaces due to its low regularity.
-Discontinuous Galerkin methods can obtain an optimal convergence, but this is based on the fact that the broken non-conforming space contains an $\bfH(\curl)$-conforming subspace, see the analysis in \cite{2005HoustonPerugiaSchneebeli,2004HoustonPerugiaSchotzau,2005HoustonPerugiaDominik}.
+Discontinuous Galerkin methods can obtain an optimal convergence, but this is based on the fact that the broken non-conforming space contains an $\bfH(\curl)$-conforming subspace \LC{when no interface is present}, see the analysis in \cite{2005HoustonPerugiaSchneebeli,2004HoustonPerugiaSchotzau,2005HoustonPerugiaDominik}.
 Unfortunately, many aforementioned conventional unfitted mesh methods do not preserve this property which may cause the loss of accuracy.
 This phenomenon has been numerically observed and theoretically proved in \cite{2016CasagrandeHiptmairOstrowski,2016CasagrandeWinkelmannHiptmairOstrowski} for Nitsche's penalty methods.
-In \cite{2020LiuZhangZhangZheng}, the authors assume higher regularity to overcome this issue.
+In \cite{2020LiuZhangZhangZheng}, the authors assume a higher regularity, \RG{i.e., at least piecewise $H^2(\Omega^{\pm})$}, to overcome this issue.
 As for IFE methods, standard penalty-type methods still do not achieve optimal convergence, and a Petrov-Galerkin method can be applied, see~\cite{2020GuoLinZou}, and achieve optimal order convergence with certain conditions.
 The IVEM proposed in this paper is able to circumvent this issue since the underlying IVE space is always conforming which is distinguished from many conventional unfitted mesh methods.
-The resulting linear algebraic system remains symmetric and positive definite unlike the one obtained from Petrov-Galerkin formulation~\cite{2020GuoLinZou}.
+The resulting linear algebraic system remains symmetric and positive definite unlike the one obtained from Petrov-Galerkin formulation~\cite{2020GuoLinZou}. \LC{Again due to the usual low \RG{piecewise $\bfH^1(\curl)$ regularity} near the interface for the $\bfH(\curl)$ equations, in this work we only consider the lowest order methods.}

 The rest of this article is organized as follows.
 In Section 2, some existing results are presented to help us to establish the error analysis.
-In Section 3, we introduce the immersed virtual space and its properties, and review IFE spaces.
+In Section 3, we introduce the IVE space and its properties, and review IFE spaces.
 In Section 4, we show some novel estimates for IFE spaces that help in our error analysis.
 In Section 5 and Section 6, the convergence is shown for the $H^1$ and $\bfH(\curl)$ interface problems, respectively.